stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 It shows that `myapp`:

 * ran for almost 3 hours
-* used a little less than 8B of memory
+* used a little less than 8 GB of memory
 * had 4 cores available,
 * spawned 3 processes, among which at most 2 were active at the same time,
 * that both active processes each used 99.9% of a CPU core